 - Successful completion of medical and polygraph examinations as well as a background investigation by May 2015

-- Foreign language skills, overseas experience, and regional studies are desirable but not required
+- Foreign language skills, overseas experience are desirable but not required

 We encourage all applicants to read about the Agency from the Suggested Reading List.

-- A one page cover letter describing why you are interested in an NCS career and what characteristics and experiences distinguish you from other applicants
+- A two-page cover letter describing yourself, why you are interested in a NCS career and what characteristics and experiences distinguish you from other applicants

 - College transcripts

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.